 When you create a new Engine Yard environment, simply select the "Format volumes using ext4 filesystem" checkbox to configure this feature.

 Note: Existing environments cannot be upgraded from ext3 to ext4.

 After enabling this Early Access feature, you can now format the

 /db volumes with ext4.
 This process will delete everything on the existing ext3 volumes.

-Important: Before you start this configuration process, backup your database or confirm that you have an acceptable database backup.
+Important: Before you start this configuration process, create an on-demand backup of your database or confirm that you have an acceptable database backup.

 To configure ext4 Linux File System